BRWR Safeguarding Policy & Guidance

 Any suspicion, allegation or actual abuse of a child by someone not volunteering in or for BRWR must be reported to the Designated Safeguarding Lead with responsibility for safeguarding as soon as possible.
 If this happens at a school or other venue you should contact that venue’s liaison person.

-If the Designated Safeguarding Lead cannot be contacted the report should be made to the alternative contact; the other Co-Chairperson of BRWR.
+If the Designated Safeguarding Lead cannot be contacted the report should be made to the Chair of BRWR.

 On being notified of any such matter the Designated Safeguarding Lead or alternative contact shall take such steps as they consider necessary to ensure the safety of the child/vulnerable adult in question and any other child/vulnerable adult who might be at risk.